GiorgosAlexakis/kg_Looper2074_2021/README.md

 * converted the number to a string and iterated through the given array/converted string array using "for" to get each digit's phonetic
 * converted the number to a string and iterated through the given array/converted string array using "reduce" to get each digit's phonetic which had better performance
-* getting each digit by modulo without converting to string and using "reduce" gives me the performance
+* getting each digit by modulo without converting to string and using "reduce" gives me the fastest performance

 ### Benchmark result: